 You can talk to some of these people, and others who are researching and undergoing various therapies, in a number of online support/chat groups for chronic UTI.
 Please search on Facebook or contact us for a current list from the growing global network.

-Unfortunately, we don’t have a list of Australian practitioners specialising in diagnosing and treating chronic UTI.
+We are asked this question more than any other!
+There are no practitioner in Australia who specialise in diagnosing and treating chronic UTI that we know of.
 However, there are a growing number of Australians being diagnosed and successfully treated for chronic UTI by either an international specialist or their own GP, urologist or treating microbiologist.
 You can read some of their stories on our blog or talk to them in one of the many chat groups.

 Connect With Us